Article written by

 Also, acidic cannabinoids are often very volatile, meaning heat, light, and air will convert them into THC, CBD, etc., and degrade them over time.
 This means that the only feasible way for patients to consume these compounds is to ingest whole plant preparations that have not been extracted using heat.
 High-quality, tested ethanol extractions, oil extractions, and pressure extractions are likely best to preserve these cannabinoids for medically-minded people.

-Although there is some debate around how useful the acidic cannabinoids are, some evidence suggests that they have their uses, such as showing that cannabinoids like CBDA have significant anti-inflammatory properties.
+Although there is some debate around how useful the acidic cannabinoids are and how active they are in the body, some evidence suggests that they have their uses, such as showing that cannabinoids like CBDA have significant anti-inflammatory properties.

 8. On “cannabinoid hunting”.